Campus Safety and Security Information

 F. Campus Security Authority and Jurisdiction

 The administration attempts to provide a safe, secure educational environment for all students and employees.
-Security officers are on duty during classes and on weekends.
+Campus police and security officers are on duty during classes and on weekends.
 The security officers provided by the college have no law enforcement powers.
-The College contracts with the Smithfield Police Department to provide police authority on campus and officers have full law enforcement powers.
+The College contracts with the Smithfield Police Department to provide police authority on campus and these police officers have full law enforcement powers.

 G. Security Awareness Programs